patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-- Similar to Apple, it waits for others to innovate, then makes things easier

-- Swarm is slowly getting more features
+- Swarm is slowly getting more features, but is dwarfed by k8s options

 - Docker's tight partnership with Microsoft: Windows Server 2016+ support